Skip to main content

 </Label>;

-By following this method, you can leverage the underlying uswds component, maintain the NOAA theme, and can extend if further to suit you needs as a developer.
+By following this method, you can use the uswds component, while still maintaining the NOAA themes.
+You can also extend it further to suit your needs as a developer.

 508 Compliance (Section 508 of the Rehabilitation Act)

-508 compliance, also known as Section 508 compliance, refers to the adherence to accessibility standards outlined in Section 508 of the Rehabilitation Act.
-In the context of web development, it signifies the design and development of websites and digital content in a manner that ensures accessibility for individuals with disabilities.
-In a nutshell, this ensures that website can be navigated and understood by users with various disabilities, such as those with visual or auditory impairments.
-Developers must follow these guidelines to ensure their websites are accessible and usable by everyone, promoting an inclusive and diverse online experience.
+Section 508 compliance refers to the adherence to accessibility standards outlined in Section 508 of the Rehabilitation Act.
+For web developers, it means designing and developing content that's accessible to individuals with disabilities.
+In other words, 508 compliant websites can be navigated and understood by users with various disabilities.
+For example, there are guidelines that aid those with visual or auditory impairments.
+Developers must follow these guidelines to ensure their websites are accessible and usable by everyone.
+This promotes an inclusive and diverse online experience.

-As NOAA is a governmental agency, Section 508 compliance is crucial for the development of frontend apps because it ensures that these applications are accessible to all users, including those with disabilities.
-NOAA provides vital information related to weather, oceans, and atmospheric conditions, and it is imperative that individuals with diverse abilities can access and utilize these resources.
+Because NOAA is a governmental agency, Section 508 compliance is required for the development of frontend apps.
+NOAA provides vital information related to weather, oceans, and atmospheric conditions.
+Individuals with diverse abilities need to access and use these resources.

-508 compliance has been a driving factor for many decisions we make in RADFish, from extending a compliant component library in @trussworks/react-uswds to our UX strategies.
+Section 508 compliance is a driving factor for many decisions we make in RADFish about our UX strategies.
+We have also extended a compliant component library in @trussworks/react-uswds.